-I always remember a script writing tutor telling me that a brilliant pitch for a movie was this; “It’s called Twins.
+I always remember a script writing tutor telling me that a brilliant pitch for a movie was this.
+“It’s called Twins.
 One actor is Danny De Vito, the other is Arnold Schwarzenegger.”
-Bada-bing bada-boom – of course nuts, but draws you in.
+Badaboom – of course nuts, but draws you in.
 To sum me up using this format in relation to my whakapapa.
 “I am the eldest child, of the youngest child of 22 Māori kids.”

-I was fortunate to have a father who was very traditional.
-We regularly ate a Māori diet of fried bread, paua, pipi, muttonbirds and boil up.
-He worked at Te Māori Exhibition and at 14 I worked there too as a guide.
+I was fortunate to have a father who was very traditional, we regularly ate a Māori diet or fried bread, paua, pipi, muttonbirds and boil up.
+He worked at Te Māori Exhibition, and at 14, I worked there too as a guide.

-After University, I was lucky enough to be offered a job at North & South Magazine and a PR job.
-I chose the latter and embarked on a bit of a rough ride initially with a stint in a Devil’s Wear Prada agency, graduating to two wonderful agencies before launching Village PR 15 years ago.
+After University, I was lucky enough to be offered a job at North & South Magazine and PR job, I choose the latter and embarked on a bit of a rough ride initially with a stint in a Devil’s Wear Prada agency, graduating to two wonderful agencies before launching Village PR 15 years ago.

 Tenā koutou katoa